tensorflow/tensorrt/tftrt/examples/image_classification/README.md

 The example script `image_classification.py` is for benchmarking and validating inference on image classification models using TF-TRT in TensorFlow 2.0.

-You can enable TF-TRT integration by passing the `--use_trt` flag to the script.
+You can enable TF-TRT integration by passing the `--use_tftrt` flag to the script.
 This causes the script to apply TensorRT inference optimization to speed up execution for portions of the model's graph where supported, and to fall back on native TensorFlow for layers and operations which are not supported.
 See